apache/druid/docs/design/historical.md

 ### Loading and serving segments

-Each Historical process copies ("pulls") segment files from [Deep Storage](../dependencies/deep-storage.md) to local disk in an area called the *segment cache*.
-The size and location of the segment cache on each Historical process is set using `druid.segmentCache.locations` in [configuration](../configuration/index.html#historical-general-configuration).
+Each Historical process copies or "pulls" segment files from Deep Storage to local disk in an area called the *segment cache*.
+Set the `druid.segmentCache.locations` to configure the size and location of the segment cache on each Historical process.
+See [Historical general configuration](../configuration/index.html#historical-general-configuration).

 For more information on tuning this value, see the [Tuning Guide](../operations/basic-cluster-tuning.html#segment-cache-size).